IDEA-120/Course-Materials/SYLLABUS.md

 ### Assessment Methods

-* Short projects, class readings, and class discussion will evaluate students’ understanding of how key ideas of digital media practices in design and arts disciplines are materialized through current digital tools and systems.
+* Short projects and class readings will evaluate students’ understanding of how key ideas of digital media practices in design and arts disciplines are materialized through current digital tools and systems.
 * Short projects will evaluate students’ understanding of digital media resources in design and arts disciplines.
 * Short projects will evaluate the students’ ability to use current digital media tools and systems in design and arts disciplines.
 * A website project will evaluate students’ ability to apply computer programming concepts.
-* Assigned readings, videos to watch, audio to listen to, and weekly discussions will challenge students to think critically about how digital media practices in design and the arts shape technological and cultural conditions in relation to questions of community, personal narrative, privacy, and security.
+* Assigned readings, videos to watch, and audio to listen to will challenge students to think critically about how digital media practices in design and the arts shape technological and cultural conditions in relation to questions of community, personal narrative, privacy, and security.

 ***